 Visit a Public Pay-In Lounge

-At Baltimore/Washington International Airport, for example, you can enter the Airspace Lounge (see) after security in Concourse D and pay from $20 per day.
-(Airspace also has lounges at the New York-JFK, Cleveland and San Diego airports.)
-At Dallas/Fort Worth International Airport, you can buy a 24-hour day pass to The Club ( ).
-There are shower facilities, free Wi-Fi and more.
-Best of all for those who have favorite vendors at the airport, you can bring in food purchased outside the lounge.
-One drawback: It closes at 7:30 p.m.
-(The Club also has lounges at a half a dozen other U.S. airports.)
+At the Cleveland airport, for example, you can enter the Airspace Lounge after security in the main terminal and pay from $20 per day.
+(Airspace also has lounges at New York-JFK and San Diego.)
+At Atlanta’s Hartsfield-Jackson International, you can buy a day pass to The Club.
+There are shower facilities, free Wi-Fi, and complimentary snacks and beverages.
+The Club also has lounges at 10 other U.S. airports as well as two London airports.

-International travelers may want to check out Plaza Premium (Plaza-Network.com), which offers buffet meals, drinks and—crucial for those making long-haul flights—showers in many lounges.
+International travelers may want to check out Plaza Premium, which offers buffet meals, drinks, and—crucial for those making long-haul flights—showers in many lounges.
 Some even have massage and spa services for an extra fee.
-Current locations include various airports in Canada, China, Australia, Malaysia, India and more.
+Current locations include various airports in Canada, China, Australia, Malaysia, India, and more.
 Rates vary by location.

 Best for: Travelers who want more flexibility than airline lounges provide.